irrPaint3d

 With my new approach, I took an idea from the enormously cool introduction to computer graphics and the math underneath by One Lone Coder.
 The idea itself is rather trivial: any vector could be represented as a sum of two other (not necessarily orthogonal) vectors (plus a condition that the angle between the two should not be 180 degrees).

-Vector as a sum of other vectors
+could be represented as a sum of vectors a

 And the dimensions of the vectors do not matter - this logic will work just as well in 3D as in 2D.

-It is only the matter of finding those coefficients, u and v.
-Luckily, this could be done with a system of three linear equations with just two variables:
+.
+Luckily, this could be done with a system of three linear equations

 ax * u + bx * v = px